dotnet/AspNetCore.Docs/aspnetcore/mvc/advanced/custom-model-binding.md

 ## Recommendations and best practices

 Model binders should not attempt to set status codes or return results (for example, 404 Not Found).
-Instead, if model binding fails, this should be the responsibility of an [action filter](/mvc/controllers/filters.md) or logic within the action method itself.
+If model binding fails, an [action filter](/mvc/controllers/filters.md) or logic within the action method itself should handle the failure.

-Typically, you won't need to write your own provider.
+Typically, you don't need to write your own provider.

 Custom model binders are most useful for eliminating repetitive code and cross-cutting concerns from action methods.

-Developers often want to convert a string into a custom type.
-While a model binder can do this, a [`TypeConverter`](https://msdn.microsoft.com/en-us/library/ayybcxe5.aspx) is usually a better option.
+While model binders can be used to convert a string into a custom type, a [`TypeConverter`](https://msdn.microsoft.com/en-us/library/ayybcxe5.aspx) is usually a better option.